 A group of rhinos is called a “crash.”

-The rhinoceros is generally found in thick forests and savannas where there is plenty of food to eat and lots of cover for the rhino to hide in.
+The rhinoceros is generally found in thick forests and savannas where there is plenty of food to eat and lots of covers for the rhino to hide in.
 Rhinoceros’ once spanned a range that spanned across the majority of Africa and Southeast Asia, however today their range has been significantly reduced.

-In Africa, the rhinoceros’ historical range was on grasslands and savannah stretching across most of sub-Saharan Africa.
+In Africa, the rhinoceros’ historical range was on grasslands and savannahs stretching across most of sub-Saharan Africa.
 Today, while black rhinos can still be found stretching from Ethiopia to South Africa, their populations are limited to smaller pockets on nature preserves and other protected areas.

-The Sumatran and Javan rhino live in denser forests and once saw their range extend across all of Southeast Asia, however today the Javan rhino can be found in only a single nature preserve while the Sumatran rhino has few remaining pockets of surviving population.
+The Sumatran and Javan rhino live in denser forests and once saw their range extend across all of Southeast Asia, however today the Javan rhino can be found in only a single nature preserve while the Sumatran rhino has few remaining pockets of the surviving population.

 Three rhino species – the black, Sumatran, and Javan – are listed as “Critically Endangered,” while the Indian rhinoceros is listed as “Vulnerable,” and the white rhino is “Near Threatened.”